 “With the aim to create something quintessential to Queens’ College, we took inspiration from the President’s Lodge - the setting for the Angevin Talks.
 The result is a culturally rich and adaptable logo embodying the architectural language of the lodge with its unique and historic facade and cloisters that have welcomed many great speakers to the University.
 The logo provides a strong identity for the speaker series hosted by Anna El-Erian.” - Sneha Baptista

 "We worked together to create a logo that encompassed the unique architecture of Queens’ College’s President’s Lodge, as the only extant half-timbered building in any Cambridge College.
 Conveying the beauty at the heart of Queens’ that has become the forum to host this series of exciting and insightful talks.”- James Smith

-Our third Angevin Talk will take place on Thursday 14th March, time is TBC (19/20 GMT is expected).
+Our third Angevin Talk took place on Thursday 14th March, time is TBC (19/20 GMT is expected).
 Anna El-Erian will host David Miliband for a fireside chat followed by an audience Q and A.

 David Miliband is the President and CEO of the International Rescue Committee.
 He oversees the agency’s relief and development operations in over 30 countries, its refugee resettlement and assistance programs throughout the United States and the IRC’s advocacy efforts in Washington and other capitals on behalf of the world’s most vulnerable people.

 David has had a distinguished political career in the United Kingdom.
 From 2007 to 2010, he served as the youngest Foreign Secretary in three decades, driving advancements in human rights and representing the United Kingdom throughout the world.
 In 2016 David was named one of the World’s Greatest Leaders by Fortune Magazine and in 2018 he was inducted into the American Academy of Arts and Sciences.